shreekar-for-su/shreekar-for-su.github.io/about.md

 3. Spoke at the UN headquaters in NYC, in front of dignitaries such as the Finnish ambassador to the UN.
 I was award the 1M1B 'future leader' award

 4. Selected for the youth board of an NGO called [Reap Benefit](https://reapbenefit.org/), where we hold Reap Benefit accountable while it encourages young people to solve local civic problems

+### My Manifesto and SOP

+You can find my Manifesto and Statement of Purpose [here](https://shreekar-for-su.github.io/Manifesto%20and%20SOP%20final%20A70035.pdf)